-Tree removal is scary business, and if you want an idea of what can go wrong, you'll find plenty of viewing material from Woodart Presents.
+Tree removal can be scary business.
 Trees are heavy and fall in unpredictable ways, and you could get injured, or your property could be damaged even if you know all the proper procedures and follow them carefully.

 Video of the Day

 It's you and a chain saw — what could possibly go wrong?
-A lot, as Davey, a certified arborist and tree care service, reminds you.
+A lot.
 An 80-foot maple tree can weigh as much as 10 tons, and even though a tree of that size would call for professional tree removal, a tree that you could cut down yourself could easily weigh half as much.
 That's too heavy for your pickup to tow away once it's down, and it would give you a serious headache if it fell on you.

 Even if you're careful, any one of the following accidents could occur: